 When it’s part of OCD, rumination plays the role of a mental compulsion.
 Rumination is a repetitive thought pattern in which you think about things over and over, in a continuous loop, as a way to analyze a particular thought.
-It tends to consume a lot of mental space and emotional energy, and feel draining for most people.
-Rumination isn’t unique to OCD – it can also be a part of other mental health concerns, such as depression or anxiety.
-For example, rumination in depression can lead someone to dwell and stew on disappointment or upsetting things from the past.
+It tends to consume a lot of mental space and emotional energy, and feels draining to most people.

 - Repeatedly replaying or reviewing a past event in your mind in order to analyze it or accurately recall it

 - Visualizing the checkout experience from your trip to the grocery store to look for signs that you might have shoplifted